servo/html5ever/README.md

   - You aren't interested in well-formed documents.
   - You need to get some info from your data even if it has errors (although not all possible errors are handled).
-  - You want to use some advanced features like character references or xml namespaces.
+  - You want to features like character references or xml namespaces.

 ## When you shouldn't use it

   - You need to have your document validated.
   - You require DTD support.
+  - You require an easy to use parser, with lots of extensions (e.g. XPath, XQuery).
+  - You require a battle tested, industry proven solution.

 #Installation